shawa84326/lab4_redo/README.md

 ## License

-This World Clock Program is licensed under the [MIT License](LICENSE).
+This World Clock Program is licensed under the ANKIT-LICNCSE.
 Feel free to use, modify, and distribute the code according to the terms of the license.